Paid Social vs. Organic Social: Creating a Hybrid Strategy

 TikTok is a massive source of creativity and inspiration, and hopefully, by now, you’ve got a few new ideas of your own.
 Just remember: To create genuinely entertaining, heart-warming, and culturally relevant content, you’ll need to find a unique voice that distinguishes your brand from the rest of the pack.
 As the platform’s motto goes, “Don’t make ads, make TikToks.”

 Ready to make some moves?
-Check out how AdRoll’s Connected Social Ads can consolidate your social media marketing efforts, from Facebook to TikTok, so you can see precisely how your target audience interacts with your brands across platforms.
+Check out how AdRoll’s automation builder can consolidate your marketing efforts, from social ads, to display ads, and even email, so you can see precisely how your target audience interacts with your brands across platforms.
 After all, better data means better results.